Trevor Rosenthal: Playing career

+St. Louis Cardinals

-Draft and minor leagues (2009–12)
+Minor leagues (2009–12)

 The Cardinals drafted Rosenthal in the 21st round of the 2009 MLB Draft.
 He signed for $65,000.
 The club first assigned him to the Gulf Coast League (GCL) in 2009, where he made 14 appearances for the GCL Cardinals and posted a ground ball rate of 58%.
 The next season, he moved up to the Johnson City Cardinals of the Appalachian League and spent the season there.
 He pitched in 10 games, starting six over 32 IP.
 Posting a 3–0 record (W–L), Rosenthal finished with a 2.25 earned run average (ERA), striking out 30 (SO), allowing just one home run and a 3.27 ground ball/fly ball ratio (G/F).
 He also posted a ground ball rate of 68%.

 Said Cardinals general manager (GM) John Mozeliak of Rosenthal: "We realized we had a talent early on, when we sent him to Johnson City.
 Then when he went to Quad Cities, we knew exactly what we had because he really took off there."
 Rosenthal spent 2011 with the Quad City River Bandits, then a Cardinals Class-A affiliate, helping them to a Midwest League championship.
 He started the final game of the championship series in a three-game sweep of the Lansing Lugnuts, pitching six innings, allowing four hits and two walks (BB) while striking out nine in a 6–3 victory.
 This was Rosenthal's first full season pitching professional baseball.
 During the regular season, he started 22 games, pitched 120 1/3 innings with 133 S0 for a 4.11 ERA, 9.9 strikeouts per 9 innings pitched (K/9), a 1.247 walks plus hits per inning pitched (WHIP), and 52% ground ball rate.

 Rosenthal's 2010 and 2011 performances earned an invite to St. Louis Cardinals spring training in 2012 where his fastball lit up radar guns and the faces among club officials.
 Although Mozeliak, manager Mike Matheny, and others stated that Rosenthal was ready for the major leagues, a lack of space on the roster saw him start the season with the Double-A affiliate Springfield Cardinals.
 He started the Midwest League All-Star Game.
 At Springfield, he started 17 games and tallied 94 IP, 83 SO, a 1.106 WHIP and a 2.78 ERA.
 He made his Major League debut later that season and also pitched three games for the Triple-A Memphis Redbirds.
 In the minor leagues, Rosenthal has appeared in 66 total games, making 48 starts, accumulating 285 1/3 IP, 237 hits allowed, and 98 BB for a 3.53 ERA and 1.174 WHIP.
 He also posted 293 SO for a ratio of 9.2 K/9.